antoabrand/JsAlgorigthms/README.md

 --IsPalindrome(): basic checking of a palindrome given a string - does not take into account spaces, and special
     characters

---CeasarCipher() - encryption and decryption function - takes string and key
+--CeasarCipher() - encryption and decryption function